 Adventure Cove Tickets

-The first step to organising a great day at Adventure Cove is to book your ticket.
+The first step to organising a great day at Adventure Cove Waterpark is to book your ticket.
 You can book tickets when you arrive at Adventure Cove but depending on how busy the day is you can face queues when buying at the gate.
 The way we prefer to buy tickets is to book online.
-There are various ways to buy Adventure Cove waterpark tickets online including buying directly through the Sentosa Store or through a reputable online provider such as Voyagin.
+There are various ways to buy Adventure Cove waterpark tickets online including buying directly through the Resorts World Sentosa’s website or through a reputable online provider such as Voyagin.

 The advantage of purchasing your Adventure Cove Waterpark tickets through Voyagin is that they offer a great 10% discount on the normal ticket price, and also provide instant confirmation of your tickets.
 When you purchase your tickets through Voyagin you also receive an open dated ticket which can be used anytime in the next four months.